kaya3/MJr/doc/statements.md

 ### 'Pass' statements

 A `pass` statement does nothing, and always "returns false".
-They may be used as placeholders in blocks which are not yet written.
+It may be used as a placeholder in a block which is not yet written.

 <pre>
 pass